aolmedo910/aolmedo910/README.md

 ## Hola! 👋

-  De momento estoy estudiando el curso online CS50's y Python con el github público de 30 Days of Python de Asabeneh :)
+  De momento estoy estudiando el curso online de freeCodeCamp currículum FullStackDev.

 <!--
 **aolmedo910/aolmedo910** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.